 In NSX 6.2 and later, the HA interface of a logical router is automatically excluded from route redistribution.

 - Configure interfaces of this NSX Edge.

 In Configure interfaces of this NSX Edge the internal interfaces are for connections to switches that allow VM-to-VM (sometimes called East-West) communication.
 Internal interfaces are created as pseudo vNICs on the logical router virtual appliance.
 Uplink interfaces are for North-South communication.
-A logical router uplink interface might connect to an NSX edge services gateway, a third-party router VM for that, or a VLAN-backed dvPortgroup to make the logical router connect to a physical router directly.
+A logical router uplink interface might connect to an Edge Services Gateway, a third-party router VM for that, or a VLAN-backed dvPortgroup to make the logical router connect to a physical router directly.
 You must have at least one uplink interface for dynamic routing to work.
 Uplink interfaces are created as vNICs on the logical router virtual appliance.